Phoenix Social Security Disability Lawyers

 - Making an appointment with an AZ Social Security Office

-- Have a Consultation with one of our Phoenix SSD Attorneys
+- Having a consultation with one of our Phoenix Social Security Disability attorneys

-- A Claims Rep is assigned to your case
+- A claims representative is then assigned to your specific case

-- The Claims Rep determines the type of Arizona disability program you may qualify for
+- The claims representative will determine the type of Arizona disability program you may qualify for

 - Your claim is sent to the Disability Determination Service (DDS) for approval or denial

 Improve Your Chances of Getting Arizona SSD Benefits

-Hiring an experienced Disability Attorney as soon as your claim is filed can help you:
+Hiring an experienced Phoenix Social Security Disability attorney as soon as your claim is filed can help you: